Tarot Deck Reviews: Melanated Classic Tarot

 The guidebook for this reimaged deck is written by Oubria Tronshaw.
 It includes short descriptions with references to planetary influences in the major arcana.
 In the minor arcana, it draws connections to major arcana using relationship analogies in the descriptions that assist readers with understanding an important philosophy, "as above, so below".
 The Egyptian, Hermes Trismegistus expressed in The Kybalion (p29), the link between the macrocosm and the microcosm with this phrase.
 That which occurs in our external environment is also occurring in our internal environment.
 Our lives serve as a mirror reflection of what we think, feel, and believe.
 Tronshaw unpacks this expression by folding the concept into the text in the guidebook.
 The major arcana paints the picture described, "as above" while the minor arcana colors the concept, "so below".
 Trismegistus' philosophy is interwoven seamlessly in the guidebook accompanying the Melanated Classic Tarot deck creating the perfect marriage between picture and words.

 The artwork by Julia Goolsby featured vibrant colors that honor Smith's original work yet stand as creative and dynamic images in their own right.
 These images illuminate tarot leading one to feel like an evolution and revolution is occurring all at once.
 Just as the guidebook has taken the general energy and elevated words to display the relationship between the major and minor arcana, so has the artistry of this deck to given a new life bridge from the past to the present.
 Goolsby has made some substantial shifts in vibrancy and facial expressions presented in the deck.
-Featuring African facial characteristics, kinky hair textures, and skin tone variation, it is not simply the act of coloring peach faces brown.
+Celebrating African facial characteristics, kinky hair textures, and skin tone variation, it is beyond the act of coloring peach faces to make them brown.
 This deck reimagines a tarot world that pays homage to the magic of the original work and its author's Jamaican roots.
 While this may seem like an easy task, upon inspection of these cards, one can easily see that this feat was nowhere near a simple task.
 I took joy in purchasing it as my young diviner's very first deck because representation absolutely matters and I wanted my daughter to begin her journey feeling sacred and safe inside her self and her skin.
 Melanated Classic Tarot by Julia Goolsby and Oubria Tronshaw is detailed, deliberate and delicious to work with in readings.

 I invite you to click on this image below and get your deck today.
 The Melanated Classic Tarot is the perfect introduction to the Rider-Waite-Smith system for those of a coco hue.
 Be sure to also follow deck creators on Instagram @blaquepenn_comix and @oubria.